 You may also visit the office of your Academic Department for assistance with changing your timetable.

 My name is not on the class list.
 What should I do?

 If your name is not on the class list, please go to your Academic Department office for assistance.
-A Student Action Form may need to be completed so that you can add the course(s).

 For information on how to request an official transcripts, please visit Transcripts, Credentials, Confirmations of Enrolment & RESP Requests

 If you require an unofficial transcript, you may print one using STU-VIEW.

 See also Frequently Asked Questions about Records (Transcripts;

 Education Verification; Graduation, Certificates, Diplomas and Degrees; Grades)

 Please see the policy for Transfers on the Continuing Education website.